 There are three possible statuses for products in the Catalog: Not Listed, Listed and Cancelled.
 The Cancelled status appears for products that were removed from Amazon.
-By default, they are not visible in the catalogue unless the Show only active checkbox is disabled.
+By default, they are not visible in the catalog unless the Show only active checkbox is disabled.

 In addition to downloading products from Amazon and performing automatic product mapping, you can choose to manage your Amazon catalog from DEAR.
 There is a column for manually linking and unlinking DEAR and Amazon products.
 This is useful when the correct product has not been found, or when a link between the DEAR and Amazon product has been broken due to Amazon ASIN merge operations.

-DEAR supports Amazon’s 'global SKU' feature: When a product listed in several marketplaces within a region (All marketplaces in Europe, for example) is linked to one DEAR product, the total quantity of the DEAR product will be used for all marketplace listings.
+DEAR supports Amazon’s 'global SKU' feature: when a product listed in several marketplaces within a region (All marketplaces in Europe, for example) is linked to one DEAR product, the total quantity of the DEAR product will be used for all marketplace listings.
 This shared product can have a different name (alias) in each marketplace while still being linked to a single DEAR product.
-If an alias name is used, the Catalogue Tab will show the alias name instead of the actual product name.
+If an alias name is used, the Catalog Tab will show the alias name instead of the actual product name.

 There are three linking options:

 Leave blank (do not tie to a product in DEAR)

 Create a new product in DEAR (available if the product with the required SKU does not exist).

 Product mapping must be completed in order for sales to be successfully downloaded from your sales channels to DEAR.
 When sales are loaded from a sales channel, and a sale contains a product that is not mapped to any product in DEAR, then this sale will not be downloaded.

 The user will be notified if a sale is skipped through internal messages such as notifications, recordings in the operations log, or a text message on the screen (depending on the situation).